louisdevie/kuriba/README.md

 # Kuriba

-A framework for building networked apps, oriented towards multiplayer games.
+A framework for building real-time networked apps.

 ## Implemented features